These baked taquitos, or baked flautas, are a healthier version of the classic fried taquito that your family will love!

 This post is part of a compensated campaign with Herdez.
 All opinions and the recipe here are my own.

-Since April 30th is El Día del Niño (also known as El Día de Los Niños), I wanted to recreate an easy, kid-friendly and healthier version of my childhood favorite.
+So I wanted to recreate an easier, healthier, kid-friendly version of my childhood favorite.

 While it’s perfectly fine if you like to eat your salsa verde drizzled on top straight from the jar, I love to mix it with a little avocado, lime juice and cilantro to create a unique, creamy salsa.
 Paired with fresh, homemade salsa mexicana (which you may know as pico de gallo; made of diced tomato, onion and jalapeño or serrano chile and cilantro) as a garnish, you’ll get a pop of color as well as an additional serving of veggies.
 And I think it also elevates the salsa experience because nobody will ever guess that the base of the salsa came from a jar!
 I always keep a bottle or two of Herdez salsa verde in my cabinet for quick dinner hacks like this one.